Taipei Economic and Cultural Representative Office: Hong Kong

 In Hong Kong, from 1966, Taiwan was represented by the 'Chung Hwa Travel Service', a name chosen to avoid upsetting Beijing.
 On 20 July 2011, as a result of warming relations between Taiwan and Beijing, the name was formally changed to the Taipei Economic and Cultural Office, bringing it into line with other Republic of China representative offices around the world.

 Macau

 In Macau, from 1989 to 1999, Taiwan was represented by the 'Taipei Trade and Tourism Office', Taiwan's first-time representation in Macau after Kuomintang's expulsion from Macau as the consequence of the December 3rd Incident in 1966.
 From 1999 to 2011, Taiwan was represented by the 'Taipei Economic and Cultural Center'.
 On 13 May 2012, the name was formally changed to the Taipei Economic and Cultural Office.

-TRO in the United Kingdom

-In 1950, the United Kingdom switched recognition from the Republic of China to the People's Republic of China (PRC) shortly after its establishment, while maintaining the British Consulate in Tamsui, through which the United Kingdom continued to carry out consular and trade-related activities.
-The consulate was closed after the UK and the PRC upgraded relations to Ambassadorial level in March 1972, and in June 1980 the building and land of the consulate were returned to the Taiwanese government.
-The ROC government's office in the UK was set up in September 1963, and at the time was known as the Free Chinese Centre.
-In 1992, this was revised to become the Taipei Representative Office in the United Kingdom.

 Taipei Representative Office in Norway

-The Taipei Representative Office in Norway; (駐挪威代表處 (Zhù Nuówēi Dàibiǎo Chù)) was a diplomatic mission of Taiwan to Norway that functioned as a de facto embassy.
-The first representative office of Taiwan in Norway was the Taipei Trade Centre, established in 1980.
+The Taipei Representative Office in Norway (駐挪威代表處 (Zhù Nuówēi Dàibiǎo Chù)) was established in 1980.

 In July 2017, the ROC Ministry of Foreign Affairs announced that the office will be suspended on 30 September 2017 and affairs related to Taiwanese in the country will be handled by Taipei Mission in Sweden.
 The decision was made to improve the efficiency of the foreign diplomatic missions of Taiwan.